-Completed land and buildings with a value of £10.706m (2014-15: £7.140m, 2015-16: additions £2.858m, 2020-21 £0.585m, 2021-22 £0.123m) have been partly financed from exchequer funds, through for example the receipt of capital grants. £4.837m of public sector capital grants received in 2021-22 funding building and equipment assets, both completed and assets in construction, are credited to a Deferred Capital grant liability account (note 17).
-Should these assets be sold, the College may be liable, under the terms of the financial memorandum with the ESFA, to surrender the proceeds.
+Completed land and buildings & equipment have been partly financed from ESFA funds, through for example the receipt of capital grants. £4.639m of public sector capital grants received in 2022-23 funding building and equipment assets, both completed and assets in construction, are credited to a Deferred Capital grant liability account (note 17).
+Should these assets be sold, the College may be liable, under the terms of the financial memorandum with the ESFA, to surrender the unamortised grant receipts.